 In America, Lustig continued his life as an elegant scoundrel, with cons like selling a miracle box that could supposedly print flawless counterfeit money.
 He also famously swindled Chicago crime boss Al Capone.
 Lustig got Capone to invest $50,000 in a con he was working on.
 Lustig let the money sit for two months, then went back to Capone to say his plan had fallen through.
 Just as Capone was about to get violent, Lustig handed him back his $50,000.
 Capone was so impressed that he gave Lustig a $1000 reward, which was exactly what Lustig anticipated.

 Lustig was finally arrested in 1936, on a counterfeiting charge, and served 11 years in jail before dying behind bars in 1947.

-Before his death, Lustig wrote down the Ten Commandments for aspiring con men:
+Before his death, Lustig wrote down his Ten Commandments for aspiring con men:

 2. Never look bored.

 3. Wait for the other person to reveal any political opinions, then agree with them.

 4. Let the other person reveal religious views, then have the same ones.

 5. Hint at sex talk, but don’t follow it up unless the other fellow shows a strong interest.